How Did Backflow Contaminate Corpus Christi Drinking Water?RSS

 ***Update On 12/16: The disclosure that hydrochloric acid was backflowed gives us a huge clue into what happened.
 The presence of hydrochloric acid strongly suggests that already mixed emulsion solution, not the pure Indulin AA-86 chemical was backflowed.
 Indulin AA-86 is prepared in a 0.3% solution to form an emulsion.
 Therefore, for 24 gallons of Indulin AA-86 would be diluted with water into to 8,000 gallons, a volume that is a standard storage/mixing tank size in the industry.
 If I had to speculate, someone backflowed a full 8,000 gallon tank of prepared emulsion into the freshwater line that is used to fill the tank.

-If this is what happened, it's a bad thing, becasue a prepared emulsion will more readily mix with drinking water than the relatively insoluble Indulin AA-86 pure product.
+If this is what happened, it's a bad thing, because prepared emulsion will more readily mix with drinking water than the relatively insoluble Indulin AA-86 pure product.

 What Now For Corpus Christi Residents?